pollfish/corona-plugin-pollfish/README.md

 Note: The framework is a folder and you should add the whole folder into your project.

-3. Add the following frameworks (if you don’t already have them) in your project
+Finally add the following frameworks (if you don’t already have them) in your project

 * AdSupport.framework
 * CoreGraphics.framework